anchapin/mineport/README.md

 - Texture processing utilities (MIT)
 - Asset optimization tools (BSD-3-Clause)

-See [THIRD-PARTY-LICENSES.md](THIRD-PARTY-LICENSES.md) for complete license information.
+For complete third-party license information, see the individual package licenses in the node_modules directory.

 ## Support